OP Succinct

 This command launches the op-succinct-proposer service in the background.
 It launches two containers: one container that manages proof generation and another container that is a small fork of the original op-proposer service.

-After a few minutes, you should see the op-succinct-proposer service start to generate span proofs.
-Once enough span proofs have been generated, they will be verified in an aggregate proof and submitted to the L1.
+After a few minutes, you should see the op-succinct-proposer service start to generate range proofs.
+Once enough range proofs have been generated, they will be verified in an aggregate proof and submitted to the L1.

 To see the logs of the op-succinct-proposer service, run: